Oathbringer by Brandon Sanderson

 (Book Three In ‘The Stormlight Archives’ or ‘The Way of Kings Series’)

-While Kaladin Stormblessed visits his hometown, Hearthstone, the rest of Bridge Four are eagerly awaiting his return, in the tower city of Urithiru.
+While Kaladin Stormblessed visits his hometown, Hearthstone, the rest of Bridge Four are eagerly awaiting his return in the tower city of Urithiru.
 They claim to miss their new abilities, which come with spending so much time with a Knight Radient, however their feelings are more likely, if only in part, to be that of missing the Knight Radiant himself too, even if they don’t admit as much!
-Hearthstone, like most of the rest of Alethkar, to Kaladin’s utter surprise, hadn’t suffered under the once docile Parshmen turned Voidbringers, creatures of nightmare and destruction, thought so terrible that they could only exist in myth.
-If they were so bad, why had they not started destroying mankind as reported to have occurred in the Desolations?
-Alethkar, Kaldin soon finds out is, despite the Voidbringers not largely attacking any one, in ruins due to the by-product of their transformation, the Everstorm (similar to the Highstorm except it blows in the opposite direction).
+Hearthstone like most of the rest of Alethkar, to Kaladin’s utter surprise, hadn’t yet suffered under the once docile Parshmen, turned Voidbringers, mythical creatures of nightmare and destruction, thought so terrible that they could only exist in myth.
+If they were so bad, why had they not started destroying mankind as reported to have occurred in the any of the Desolations?
+Alethkar, Kaldin soon finds out is still in ruins, despite the Voidbringers not largely attacking any one in particular, as the by-product of their transformation the Everstorm (similar to the Highstorm except it blows in the opposite direction), has done enough damage for the two of them.
 Because of the direction the Everstorm blows, Alethkar and therefore greater Roshar, Dalinar Kholdin later finds out, is utterly defenceless and finds itself at the mercy to the storms destructive power.
 That is all of Roshar save Urithiru, which, located above the cloud cover, is too high for the storm to affect.
-Yet dark forces always seem to find a way.
+Yet dark forces always seem to find a way…